eejwa/Array_Seis_Circle/README.md

 The code is currently being improved and functions added regularly, therefore there may still be some bugs in the code.
 This is mainly a result of me using this for specific purposes.
 There will be additional utilities added to this package as time goes on.

-I would suggest cloning this onto your machine and add the path to Circ_Array to your $PYTHON_PATH for use.
+I would suggest cloning this onto your machine and add the path to circ_array to your $PYTHON_PATH for use.

 ## Brief Descriptions of the directories and what is in them: